 The right-of-use assets comprise the initial measurement of the corresponding lease liability, lease payments made at or before the commencement day and any initial direct costs.
-The subsequent measurement of right-of-use asset will depend on whether it is classified as investment property or property, plant and equipment and presented as a separate line in the statements of financial position.
+The subsequent measurement of right-of-use asset will depend on whether it is classified as investment property, property, plant and equipment or right-of-use assets and presented as a separate line in the statements of financial position.